 Objective evaluation of physical fitness was made based on Army Physical Fitness Test (APFT) score.
-Trainees completed a physical fitness assessment consisting of three measured events: push-ups, sit-ups, and a timed 2-mile run.
+Trainees completed a physical fitness assessment consisting of 3 measured events: push-ups, sit-ups, and a timed 2-mile run.
 Raw scores were scaled for both age and gender.
-Trainees must earn a score of 150 points or higher on the end-of-training APFT with 50 points or more in each event to graduate from Basic Combat Training.
-Trainees completed two diagnostic APFTs during the third and sixth weeks of Basic Combat Training and a final APFT in the eighth week of training.
+Trainees must earn a score of $\geq$ 150 points on the end-of-training APFT with $\geq$ 50 points in each event to graduate from BCT.
+Trainees completed 2 diagnostic APFTs during the third and sixth weeks of BCT and a final APFT in the eighth week of training.